 • We are drowning in debt.

 The Invisible Generation is the generation that lost our homes, our jobs, and our stability at a time when we needed it most.
-And it is not over yet.

 Here’s proof from two major news sources: